-Hostas are a popular shade-loving perennial which require minimal care and are perfect for shady garden areas.
+Hostas are a popular shade-loving perennial which requires minimal care and are perfect for shady garden areas.

 Why Plant Bare Root Hostas

 Starting with bare root hostas might not be the first thing that comes to mind when you imagine planting and growing hostas.
 Usually, people buy a small hosta plant or divide some larger hostas to fill the garden beds.

 However, planting bare root hostas ordered through the mail offers several good reasons, including being inexpensive compared to buying a small hosta at the local garden center or nursery.

 Planting hostas is a great way to add color and texture to your garden.
 Hostas are one of the best low-maintenance perennials for shade gardens because they are easy to care for.

 A bare root hosta is a plant that has no soil on the roots.
 This plant has intact roots, crown, and little stem buds, allowing it to grow quickly once planted.

 It is often shipped straight from the company to the customer, wrapped protectively to avoid damage during transport.